Trading Education

 Should I short symmetrical triangle breakdowns?

-Shorting breakdowns is statistically the weakest application of this pattern: 37% failure rate, only 12% average decline, 36% measured move achievement, and 48% bust rate.
-Many traders use breakdowns exclusively as signals to watch for the bust reversal rather than trading the breakdown itself.
+Shorting breakdowns is statistically the weakest application of this pattern: 37% break-even failure rate, only 12% average decline, and a 36% measured-move achievement rate (Bulkowski/thepatternsite.com, updated 8/26/2020).
+Many traders use breakdowns exclusively as signals to watch for the busted reversal per Bulkowski's 5% rule rather than trading the breakdown itself.

 The symmetrical triangle occupies a unique position in crypto technical analysis.
 It is the only major triangle pattern that is genuinely bilateral - it can break either way with roughly equal legitimacy.
 This makes it both more flexible and more dangerous than its ascending and descending cousins.

-The data paints a clear picture: the pattern's raw success rate is lower than most traders realize, its ranking among all chart patterns is near the bottom, and its downward breakouts bust nearly half the time.
+The data paints a clear picture: the pattern's raw success rate is lower than most traders realize, its ranking among all chart patterns is near the bottom (36 of 39 bullish, 34 of 36 bearish), and Bulkowski himself calls its performance “awful.”
 But within those statistics lie specific, exploitable edges.

 • Symmetrical triangles are neutral - use OBV, RSI divergence, MACD, and the prior trend to establish directional conviction before trading.